Traditional Filipino Medicine: Discover Its Healing Power

 Understanding Traditional Filipino Medicine

-Traditional Filipino medicine is a holistic approach to healing that goes beyond treating symptoms.
-It combines natural remedies, spiritual faith, and ancestral knowledge to promote total well-being.
+Traditional Filipino medicine is a holistic approach to healing that goes beyond merely treating symptoms.
+It integrates natural remedies, spiritual faith, and ancestral knowledge to promote overall well-being.

-At its core lies the belief that the body has an innate ability to heal itself, and that this healing is supported by maintaining balance with nature and the spiritual world.
+The core belief underlying this practice is that the body possesses an innate ability to heal itself.
+Moreover, this healing process is supported by maintaining harmony with both nature and the spiritual world.

 Core Principles of Filipino Healing Practices